 Knowing how to repair broken relationships in recovery is a skill you will need to master.
-While it won’t happen overnight, with hard work and commitment, consistent, positive and healthy behaviors can help fix a relationship.
+While it won’t happen overnight, with hard work and commitment, consistent, positive, and healthy behaviors can help fix a relationship.
+While Renaissance Recovery’s California rehab will help clients overcome substance abuse, there are still things that need to be done even after achieving sobriety.

 Once you’ve completed an addiction treatment program and have achieved sobriety, there are many things you can do to restore relationships, such as: